CLJunge/Spawn.HDT/README.md

 ## Known Issues
 - Some of the flyouts wont reload properly in offline mode after switching accounts
+- The collection info flyout is missing some artwork

 ## Used Resources
 * Class and set icons [HearthSim/hs-icons](https://github.com/HearthSim/hs-icons)